cpechrisw/xPlatformLukma/Assets/ReadMe.txt

 ----1.9.0---- coming soon!
 Added New Eject Media after save option

+----1.8.2----
+Added default Category Events.
+They are handled just like teams

 ----1.8.1----
 Search remembers where you last looked for a video Code refactoring for memory improvements